lsst-sitcom/sitcomtn-025/index.rst

 One caveat is that they can only be used where they are deployed.
 Should they wish to be used at the RSP for instance, they will need to be deployed there as well (and obviously any SAL commands will not work).

-Bokeh Plotting Applications
-''''''''''''''''''''''''''''
+- Explain why Bokeh was chosen, ability to be inserted into LOVE, fulfills all requirements and satisfies :ref:`pg-D2-Figure_Generation_Requirements`.
+- Add a sentence about other considered options and why they were dropped.
 - Implementation of on-the-fly architecture requires Bokeh to be installed in all development and analysis environments (e.g. the RSP).

    - Draft how to turn a notebook-based Bokeh "plot" into an app (see `Simon's draft <https://gist.github.com/SimonKrughoff/cc02f873a2a1518161d3f3a1839be4a5>`_)
    - Draft how to embed said App into LOVE
-   - Proof-of-concept of "press a button in the Camera Visualiation Tool" and get information from the callback in a Bokeh App
+   - Examples of Bokeh apps and their use is found in the `Proof-of-concept Demonstrations`_ section.

 Papermill executed notebooks
 '''''''''''''''''''''''''''''

 - Suggested implementation for creating on-the-fly reports and re-runable notebooks that will store the parameters used for the execution and generation of plots etc.
 - These will be published to the LFA
+- Possible to perform SAL commands (or get events etc) from the notebook.
+  Can also send information to Bokeh app (if Bokeh app is configured to do so)
+- Can (and should) be unit tested

 - TO DO
   - Work flow which includes an "easy" example of how to derive/calculate a property, then create+deploy and App, then send an alert to an observer
   - Appropriate repos and instructions

 ..
    .. important::